How you can help

 Feral Cat Trapping

 This is where we set humane traps to capture the feral cats.
 We trap, neuter, and return them.
 This is known as TNR.
 We make sure the cats are being fed by someone in the community or by one of our volunteers.
-We try to provide insulated shelters to provide them protect cats from the rain and cold.
+We try to provide insulated shelters to protect the cats from the rain and cold.
 We frequently provide additional medical care as necessary and we always get them a rabies shot.
+If you think you might enjoy the "thrill of the hunt" then trapping might be for you.

 Event Participation